deepakness/optisharp/README.md

 ## 💦 Watermarking (Optional Feature)

-OptiSharp includes an optional watermarking feature that allows you to add either text or image watermarks to your processed images.
+optisharp includes an optional watermarking feature that allows you to add either text or image watermarks to your processed images.
 This feature is **disabled by default** but can be enabled by modifying the configuration.

 ### Watermark Configuration